Oscar winner, ‘Sound of Music’ star Christopher Plummer dies

 “For a long time, I accepted parts that took me to attractive places in the world.
 Rather than shooting in the Bronx, I would rather go to the south of France, crazed creature than I am,” he told AP in 2007.
 “And so I sacrificed a lot of my career for nicer hotels and more attractive beaches.”

-The Canadian-born actor performed most of the major Shakespeare roles, including Hamlet, Cyrano, Iago, Othello, Prospero, Henry V and a staggering “King Lear” at Lincoln Center in 2004.
+The Canadian-born actor performed most of the major Shakespeare roles, including Hamlet, Iago, Othello, Prospero, Henry V and a staggering “King Lear” at Lincoln Center in 2004.
 He was frequent star at the Stratford Shakespeare Festival in Canada.

 “I’ve become simpler and simpler with playing Shakespeare,” he said in 2007.
 “I’m not as extravagant as I used to be.
 I don’t listen to my voice so much anymore.
 All the pitfalls of playing the classics — you can fall in love with yourself.”